 While equalizers are often used to enhance or highlight certain parts of the music, they compensate for the muddy timbre from sounds resulting from car’s standard operation or by its acoustic properties.

 The installation process will vary depending on the type of equalizer you choose, so refer to the instructions which should be included with your purchase.
 In general, installing an equalizer is a difficult task which should be performed by professionals, as it’s possible to severely damage your vehicle’s sound system if done incorrectly.
 Unless you have in-depth knowledge of your vehicle and its audio system, it’s a good idea to let someone professional install the equalizer.

-After tweaking your audio equalizer to your liking, it's recommended to keep the same settings for all of your music; you shouldn't re-adjust the levels for different CDs.
-While you can continue playing with the levels if you must, over-adjusting your equalizer after the initial setup may result in a damaged speaker system.
+After tweaking your audio equalizer to your liking, it’s recommended to keep the same settings for all of your music; you shouldn’t re-adjust the levels for different CDs.
+While you can continue playing with the levels, over-adjusting your equalizer after the initial setup may result in a damaged speaker system.

 Car audio equalizers greatly enhance the quality of a vehicle’s stereo system by allowing precise adjustments to be made to various frequencies.
 These adjustments compensate for the acoustics of your vehicle’s interior and for road noise to provide you with custom-balanced, high-quality sound.
 Although the process of installing and tweaking your equalizer may be lengthy and difficult, the end result is well worth it for anyone who desires superior sound quality.
 For those who want a true concert experience while driving, graphic equalization is a valuable tool for bringing out all of the best qualities in the music you love.